DeKUT-DSAIL/cameratrap-pi/ERRORs.md

    - Best Solution : use Raspberry Pi OS Buster.
    - Other solution: find out how to use camera in Raspberry Pi Bullseye

+   - To check you raspberry pi version: run `lsb_release -irdc`